oldham123/cfa_level_iii/_readings/Reading 28 Active Equity Investing.md

 ## 28.D: Analyse factor-based active strategies, including their rationales and associated processes

 - A **factor**is some variable that is correlated with portfolio returns
-  - Factors postiviely correlated with returns are *rewarded factors*
+  - Factors positively correlated with returns are *rewarded factors*
   - Factors negatively correlated with returns are *unrewarded factors*
   - Aggressive backtesting can identify spurious factors, so a relationship must be supported not only by data, but by a sound economic rationale